What Is the Apolipoprotein B100 Test?

 - excessive bleeding at the puncture site

-- accumulation of blood under the skin, known as a hematoma
+- accumulation of blood under the skin, which is known as a hematoma

-- development of infection at the puncture site
+- an infection at the puncture site

-Specific results for will vary depending on the normal ranges for the particular lab analyzing the specimen..
-Generally, normal levels of apo B are between 40 and 125 milligrams per deciliter (mg/dL).
+Specific results for will vary depending on the normal ranges defined by the particular laboratory that analyzed the blood sample.
+Generally, normal levels of apoB100 are between 40 and 125 milligrams per deciliter (mg/dL).

-- the use of certain drugs, such as diuretics, androgens, or beta blockers
+- the use of certain drugs, such as diuretics, androgens, or beta-blockers

-Low levels of apo B in the body may also be problematic.
+Low apoB100 levels may also be problematic.
 They could indicate:

-- cirrhosis(scarring) of the liver
+- cirrhosis, or severe scarring of the liver